 What to do with all the reference letters, LinkedIn Recommendations, and testimonials from your career?
 Pull them into selected areas of your executive resume.

 As an integral part of your leadership brand, a quote from a colleague or industry leader can carry significant weight when placed next to quantifiable achievements with the same message.

 Not sure where to place a quote?
 Try juxtaposing it with a description of the same project or leadership strength.

-Still considered a hot trend for most resumes in 2014, a chart or called-out list of achievements can add punch to your executive resume – while showcasing your most prominent wins.
+Still considered a hot trend for most resumes, a chart or called-out list of achievements can add punch to your executive resume – while showcasing your most prominent wins.